PolinaDemochkina/diploma_hse/README.md

-# diploma_hse
+# Enagement Prediction
-This is my final dimploma project for HSE university.
+This is my final diploma project for HSE university.